NeFoRMaLiK-pixel/NeFoRMaLiK-pixel/README.md

 ## Hi there 👋
+Junior Python Developer focused on backend and REST API development.
+Experienced with FastAPI, Django, PostgreSQL, and Redis through practical projects.
+Interested in building scalable web services and improving backend architecture.
 <!--
 **NeFoRMaLiK-pixel/NeFoRMaLiK-pixel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.